-- 1. Parental leave will be considered as 'special leave without pay', unless the conditions specified in the following paragraph are fulfilled. - 2.
-Parental leave will be considered as 'special leave with partial pay' so long as the child for whom parental leave is granted has not yet reached the age of 4 and insofar as, after article 5.16 paragraph 2 has been applied, at least 8 of the scheduled weekly working hours will remain.
-In this case 75 % of the pay will be paid over the hours of leave until 1 January 2007.
-From 1 January 2007, the tax deduction for parental leave linked to the life-course savings scheme is deducted from these 75 %. - 3.
+1. Parental leave will be considered as 'special leave without pay', unless the conditions specified in the following paragraph are fulfilled.

+- 2. Parental leave will be considered as 'special leave with partial pay' so long as the child for whom parental leave is granted has not yet reached the age of 4.
+Over the hours of parental leave will be paid 75 % of the pay.
+The tax deduction for parental leave linked to the life-course savings scheme is deducted from these 75%11. - 3.
 For the duration of the parental leave, the employer shall, continue to pay the owed pension premium pursuant to the arrangement in the ABP Pension Fund Organization, according to the terms of employment before parental leave.
 The employee's contribution shall also continue to be based on the terms of employment before parental leave.
 In case of unpaid parental leave the employer's contribution, also based on the terms of employment before parental leave, will be recovered from the employee.